vorostamas/smarthome/docs/camera.md

 *    Change `webcontrol_localhost` to OFF.
 *    Set `quality` to 100.
 *    Set `width` & `height` to 640 & 480.
+*    Set `pre_capture` to 2.
 *    Set `post_capture` to 5.

 Save and exit the file.
+By the way, you can change the resolution to what ever you need depending on your camera's maximum supported resolution.

-After making changes, you also need to makechanges to one more file.
-Type in the command 'sudo nano /etc/default/motion ' and press enter.
+After making changes, you also need to make changes to one more file.
+Type in the command `sudo nano /etc/default/motion` and press enter.

 ```
 sudo vi /etc/default/motion
 ```

-*   Set ' start_motion_daemon ' to yes.
+*   Set `start_motion_daemon` to `yes`.
 Save and exit.

 Use the folowing commands to start, stop, and restart `motion` service.